Uberspace/lab/source/guide_redmine.rst

 Be aware that the ``%(ENV_X)s`` is a Python syntax, which will expand to ``/home/isabell`` (so the »s« is part of the syntax, not of your path).

-Lastly restart supervisord running ``supervisorctl update`` to refresh its configuration and start Redmine.
+Lastly, tell supervisord to refresh its configuration and start new services by running ``supervisorctl update``.

 Redmine should now be available on your configured domain.